MakeSchool-Tutorials/web-7-react-redux-passwords-app/P06-Redux/content.md

 ## What does it do?

+Redux implements the Flux pattern in your JavaScript Applications.

-Redux acts a central store for application state/data.
-You might not need it for many apps.
-In other apps it will solve problems that appear to be difficult.
+Redux acts as a central store for application state/data.

-Wait what does Redux do again?
-Redux manages application state.
-That is Redux manages data that is share across your entire app.
-Beyond that is also manages changes to that data that make changes to data predictable and consistent.
+Redux stores the data your application works with.
+It also manages changes to that data that keep the changes predictable and reliable.

+Redux/Flux is a tool for managing application state.
+There are two features of this that effect how your applications functions.

+First sharing state across components can become complicated as the structure of components becomes complex. redux makes sharing data between components easier since the store is contained in a single place.

+Second, Redux/Flux makes changes to application state more reliable.
+All changes to state must be happen through an action, and changes to state must be completed before the next action is applied.

 ## Application State

-Redux is a tool for managing application state.
-To understand when and where to use Redux necessitates an understanding of Application State.

-Imagine Components as islands.
-Component state is like villages on islands.
-They can communicate with other villages on their island but, have trouble communicating with people on other islands.

-Imagine Application state as a radio station.
-It allows you to send messages and share infomation with any village on any island anywhere in the ocean.

-If your islands are self contained and can run their life without connection to the outside world you don't need Redux.
-If, on the other hand, the villages (components) on islands throughout the ocean (your app) need to communicate with other viallages using Redux will make this communication process easier to manage.

-Application state stored in Redux is easily shared across your entire application.
-The component structure becomes irrelevant.

-Without Redux you will find that sharing data requires that state is owned and managed by a ancestor components.
-It is very difficult to pass data to components that are not descendants of component that owns the data.

-How does application state differ from Component State?
-Components have their own state.
-Component state is stored in each component.
-Components can share state with child components.
-Sharing state with siblings or ancestors is more difficult.
+Application state is any data that your application stores and manages.
+This could be names and numbers in an andress book, any objects that are displayed and managed by the app.
+Data loaded from a web API.

 ### Some Examples

-So what's application state?
-Application state is the data your app stores, displays, and manages.
-Some examples are in order:
+The Twitter web site uses React and Redux.

 - Twitter uses Redux.
 The state used by Twitter holds
   - Tweets
   - settings
   - notifications